Margaret Plummer

 © Kurt Sneddon, Blueprint Studios

-On her return to Opera Australia this year, Margaret will star as Prince Charming in the company’s Sydney season production of Cinderella (Cendrillon).
-Her continuing association with the Vienna State Opera will see her undertake the roles of Adelaide (Arabella), Martha (Iolanta), Second Lady (Die Zauberflöte), Siebel, Emilia (Otello), Clover (Animal Farm), Second Norn and Waltraute, Annina (Der Rosenkavalier), and Charlotte (Werther) and Genevieve (Pelleas et Melisande).
-Margaret will also return to the Bayreuth Festival to perform Blumenmädchen and 2nd Knappe (Esquire) in Parsifal.
+Margaret’s most recent engagements include Prince Charming in Opera Australia’s Cinderella (Cendrillon).
+Her continuing association with the Vienna State Opera has also seen her undertake the roles of Adelaide (Arabella), Martha (Iolanta), Second Lady (Die Zauberflöte), Emilia (Otello), Annina (Der Rosenkavalier), Charlotte (Werther), Genevieve (Pelleas et Melisande) and Kitchen Boy (Rusalka).

 Prior to winning the 2014 Vienna State Opera Award, Margaret performed extensively with Opera Australia including performances in Handa Opera on Sydney Harbour as well as in regional touring productions.
-She has also been engaged as Carmen (title role) by Longborough Festival, Charlotte (Werther) and Marguerite (La damnation du Faust) for the Tiroler Landestheater, Innsbruck, in Beethoven’s Symphony No. 9 with the Vienna Philharmonic, Haydn’s Theresienmesse with the Savaria Symphony Orchestra, and Berg’s Seven Early Songs with the Tirol Symphony Orchestra.
-In Australia she has been heard as Hexe (Hansel and Gretel) with the Sydney Symphony Orchestra, as Phoebe (Castor et Pollux) and Diane (Iphigenie en Tauride) for Pinchgut Opera, as Dorabella (Così fan tutte) for Pacific Opera and in Mozart’s Requiem with the Tasmanian Symphony Orchestra.
+She was also heard as Hexe (Hansel and Gretel) with the Sydney Symphony Orchestra, as Phoebe (Castor et Pollux) and Diane (Iphigenie en Tauride) for Pinchgut Opera, as Dorabella (Così fan tutte) for Pacific Opera and in Mozart’s Requiem with the Tasmanian Symphony Orchestra.

 Margaret holds a Bachelor of Music from the Sydney Conservatorium of Music.

-January 2025
+January 2026

 This biography should not be altered or edited without consultation with Arts Management.